How to return from your vacation refreshed

 And it makes sense.
 While even short breaks provide serious returns when it comes to mental wellbeing, and weekends are something most of us look forward to throughout the workweek, most of us pin higher expectations (and even higher hopes) on annual leave.

-We spend months daydreaming about our holidays, planning the perfect trip, or figuring out how to fit all of the household projects that we can never cram into a weekend into a week’s vacation.
+We spend months daydreaming about our paid time off, planning the perfect trip, or figuring out how to fit all of the household projects that we can never cram into a weekend into a week’s vacation.

 It’s harder than usual to make firm plans just now, and taking time off can feel like a waste, especially if you feel like you can’t go and do as you please.
 But you might want to reconsider vacation procrastination.
 Why?